needsglasses/easigrow/README.md

 - Calculates the crack growth size
 - Choice of beta models, material properties and crack growth equations
 - Optimises model coefficients to match data
-- Generates a psuedo image of the crack growth patterns
+- Generates a pseudo image of the crack growth patterns

 ## Getting started